 - Ability to translate business requirements into non-technical, lay terms;

-- High-level experience in methodologies and processes for managing large scale databases;
+- High-level experience with methodologies and processes for managing large databases;

 - Understanding of addressing and metadata standards; and